 Uninsured drivers in Alaska

-The Insurance Research Council estimated that 13 percent of Alaskan drivers were uninsured in 2009.
-That's on par with the national average of 13.8 percent.
+The Insurance Research Council estimated that 13.2 percent of Alaskan drivers were uninsured in 2012.
+That's just slightly above the national average of 12.6 percent.

-While it's not legally required, uninsured/underinsured motorist coverage offers drivers financial protection in case of an accident with an at-fault, uninsured driver.
+While it's not legally required, uninsured motorist coverage offers drivers financial protection in case of an accident with an at-fault, uninsured driver.

 Proof of car insurance law